RobsOnWaves/ged-handler/README.md

 The project is managed through Jira contact me through [GitHub](https://github.com/RobsOnWaves) if you want to get involved in the roadmap.

-The code is PEP8 compliant and scanned with Sonarlint.
+The code is PEP8 compliant, scanned with Sonarlint in PyCharm and linked to SonarCloud.

 # Using the Docker image
 For all uses you should download the stacked apps and init files from GitHub